drycko/ubix-multi-tenant/KNOWLEDGE_BASE.md

 **Q: I accidentally deleted important data.
 Can it be recovered?**
 A: Contact support immediately.
 Most actions can be recovered from backups, but prompt reporting increases recovery success.

+---

+## 💳 PayFast Payment Gateway

+PayFast is a secure South African payment gateway integrated into Ubix for tenant-specific online payments.

+### Setup & Configuration
+1. Go to **Settings** → **Payment Gateway**
+2. Enter your PayFast Merchant ID and Merchant Key (provided by PayFast)
+3. Optionally set passphrase and test mode
+4. Save settings; credentials are encrypted per tenant

+### Usage
+- Guests and staff can pay invoices online using PayFast
+- Payment links are generated for each invoice
+- Payment status updates automatically after successful transactions
+- Refunds can be processed directly from the invoice or refund module

+### Troubleshooting
+- Ensure credentials are correct and active
+- For test payments, enable test mode in settings
+- Check payment logs for errors or failed transactions
+- Contact support for integration issues

+---

+## 💸 Refund Module

+The Refund module allows tenants to manage refunds for bookings and payments, with full audit tracking.

+### Features
+- Create, view, edit, and delete refunds
+- Link refunds to invoices and payments
+- Track refund status (pending, approved, rejected)
+- View refund history per booking/invoice
+- Refunds update invoice balances automatically

+### Workflow
+1. Go to **Refunds** → **Create New**
+2. Enter refund amount, reason, and link to invoice/payment
+3. Set status (pending, approved, rejected)
+4. Refunds appear in the invoice details and affect remaining balance
+5. Only approved refunds reduce invoice balance

+### Permissions
+- Roles with refund permissions can manage refunds
+- All refund actions are logged for audit purposes

+### Troubleshooting
+- Refund not updating invoice: Check refund status is 'approved'
+- Cannot create refund: Verify user role and permissions
+- Refund not visible: Ensure correct invoice/payment linkage

+---

 ### Troubleshooting

 **Login Issues:**